azimifardous/50-Project-Challenges-of-Fundamentals-of-HTML-CSS-JS/16 - Huddle Landing Page/README.md

 ### The challenge

-- It is full responsive.
+- It is fully responsive.
-- It is made as component-based.
-First components of the website are built separately and then comboined, which makes the component reusable and maintainble.
+- It is made component-based.
+First components of the website are built separately and then combined, which makes the component reusable and maintainable.

 ### Links